cabraham/Books/designingdataintensiveapplications.md

 How to address this?
 - Design systems in a way that minimizes opportunity for errors (simplified APIs and interfaces).  **Path of success**
-- Decouple the places where people make the most mistakes from the places where they can cause failure.
+- Decouple (*separate*) the places where people make the most mistakes from the places where they can cause failure.
 Also provide sandbox environments.
-- Test thoroughly at all levels (unit-tets, integration tests, manual tests)
+- Test thoroughly at all levels (unit-tests, integration tests, manual tests)
 - Allow for quick rollback from user-errors
 - Setup detailed and clear monitoring
 - Provide good training